Living the life I love: the Abundant Content story

 Probably the thing you came here to find out is whether or not I can actually write.
 Well, I can, and I do.
-A content portfolio is coming.
-You can also read some of my writing on Medium, an incredible online community of writers and readers that is also my testing ground for new ideas.
+I’m also a full-time student again these days (English & Communications) so basically, this is all I do.

 A few little fun facts about me:

 Since the early nineties, I’ve worked in advertising, technology, jewelry design, writing and agriculture.
 In 2004 at age 33, I gave up my “career” life in New York City for writing and exploration, working on organic farms, renovating a backpacker hostel in Guatemala, opening a children’s consignment shop and other daring pursuits.
+In 2005, I became an ordained minister – an eco-feminist ceremonialist and wedding facilitator with a focus on non-appropriative goddess and earth spirituality.
 In 2011, I had a baby, perhaps my most daring pursuit thus far.
 She’s a pretty rad little human, gotta say.

 Here’s a secret:

 Originally I wrote the copy for this website using the “royal we” (otherwise known as the “majestic plural”).
 Thing is, as I’ve said, I’m an honest person with transparent business practices, and I know that much of my business comes from who I am, personally, and what I produce.
 Thus, I scrapped all that “majestic plural” business – I’m confident in my capabilities, so why the heck shouldn’t I just shout it from the proverbial rooftop?
 I’m a one-woman show with great reviews.